Peyton-vannoy/se_project_express/README.md

 ## Usage

-Once the server is running, you can interact with the API using tools like Postman or cURL.
+Once the server is running, you can interact with the API using tools like Postman or curl.
 Here are some example endpoints:

 - **Get all clothing items**: `GET /api/clothing`
 - **Create a new clothing item**: `POST /api/clothing`